lxndio/algorithm-graphics/README.md

 # algorithm-graphics
-A Python library to create graphics for explaining the functional principle of (pattern matching) algorithms.
+A Python library to generate graphics for explaining the functional principle of (pattern matching) algorithms.